CharlesProjectSolutions/mgh-hospital-analytics/README.md

 ### 💵 Finance
 - **Total 11-year revenue was $101.5M**, with 2014 representing the single highest revenue year ($12.0M) — directly tracking the admission volume peak.
 - Average cost per visit peaked at **$4,301 in 2012**, driven by higher-acuity inpatient and emergency case mix in the early study period.
-- Despite $101.5M in total billed costs, **payer coverage averaged only 30.6%** — meaning patients bore approximately **$70M in out-of-pocket costs** over 11 years.
+- Despite $101.5M in total billed costs, **payer coverage averaged only 30.6%** meaning patients bore approximately **$70M in out-of-pocket costs** over 11 years.
 - The **"Other" procedure category** accounts for the largest share of total procedure cost, followed by Cardiac and Imaging, which together represent significant high-cost procedure clusters.
 - Medicare provides the best reimbursement ratio among insured payers, though its 40.8% share of encounters creates significant concentration risk around CMS policy changes.

 ### 🛡️ Insurance
 - **Coverage rates declined from a high of 47.4% in 2011 to a low of 23.0% in 2018** — a 24.4pp erosion that substantially increased patient financial burden during that period.
-- **Medicare is the single dominant payer at 40.8% of all encounters** (11,371 visits), with Medicaid and NO_INSURANCE the next largest groups — indicating a predominantly government-insured or uninsured patient base.
+- **Medicare is the single dominant payer at 40.8% of all encounters** (11,371 visits), with Medicaid and NO_INSURANCE the next largest groups, indicating a predominantly government-insured or uninsured patient base.
 - **8,807 encounters (31.6%) were entirely uninsured**, representing an estimated $32M+ in self-pay cost exposure based on the average cost per visit — a significant uncompensated care risk.
 - Of 47,701 total procedures, **32,599 (68.3%) had payer coverage** and 15,102 (31.7%) were self-pay, consistent with the ~31.6% uninsured encounter share.